This consultation has now closed.

 - Pharmaceutical Needs Assessment 2018 consultation

-- Proposed closure of the sixth form at King Edward VI CEVC Upper School, Bury St Edmunds
+- Sixth form at King Edward VI CEVC Upper School, Bury St Edmunds

 - Raising the Bar Strategy 2018-20 consultation